vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

     public NativeCounter(Allocator label)
     {
-        // This check is redundant since we always use an int which is blittable.
+        // This check is redundant since we always use an int that is blittable.
         // It is here as an example of how to check for type correctness for generic types.
 #if ENABLE_UNITY_COLLECTIONS_CHECKS
         if (!UnsafeUtility.IsBlittable<int>())